,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Authentic happiness begins with understanding true identity beyond the temporary body and mind.
-It points toward meaning, service, and connection.
+Authentic happiness was described as beginning with self-understanding beyond the temporary body and passing mental states.
+The self was presented as oriented toward meaning, service, and connection.

-Bhakti is described as devotion and ethical care, offering a balanced model for spiritual growth.
-It is not only devotion to Krishna but also an ethic of care for all beings.
+Bhakti is described as devotion to Krishna and also as an ethic of care for all beings.
+The discourse connects bhakti with humility, tolerance, love, and practical service.